filipbasara0/relic/README.md

 # ReLIC

-An unofficial PyTorch implementation of a computer vision self-supervised learning method based on [Representation Learning via Invariant Causal Mechanisms (ReLIC)](https://arxiv.org/abs/2010.07922).
+A PyTorch implementation of a computer vision self-supervised learning method based on [Representation Learning via Invariant Causal Mechanisms (ReLIC)](https://arxiv.org/abs/2010.07922).

 This simple approach is very similar to [BYOL](https://arxiv.org/abs/2006.07733) and [SimCLR](https://arxiv.org/abs/2002.05709).
 The training technique uses a online and target encoder (EMA) with a simple critic MLP projector, while the instance discrimination loss function resembles the contrastive loss used in SimCLR.
 The other half of the loss function acts as a regularizer - it includes an invariance penalty, which forces the representations to stay invariant under data augmentations and amplifies intra-class distances.